Before You Buy

 Once you have purchased the motorcycle, the last question is how to take possession.
 Do you ride it home, put it on a trailer to tow it home, or can someone deliver it to you?
 Most dealerships can transport it for you to your home.
 It may or may not be an extra charge, and will need to be discussed during the purchase.
 A private seller may not have a trailer, but you can ask about a delivery option.
 If nothing else, both should allow you to ride away after purchase if your license is in your pocket and you have insurance on the motorcycle.
 You need to decide what’s best for your situation.

 Purchasing a motorcycle can be a lengthy process, and it’s usually an important investment financially for your riding career.
 Be sure to take your time shopping for a motorcycle.
+Make sure you understand the different types of motorcycles, and how they compare to one another.
 Review a few before you make your selection.
 Make an informed decision and don’t feel rushed to purchase the motorcycle right then and there on the spot if the motorcycle didn’t meet your expectations or the deal doesn’t feel right.

 Download our FREE used motorcycle inspection checklist today!